Claualvarez/Sequence_analysis_intro/README.md

 Go to ``FASTA Alignment`` and Download MSA.

 ## Exercise 3: ProteoVision: visualization of proteins in 1D, 2D and 3D
-For this exercise we will use the multiple sequence alignment that was generated using the MPI Bioinformatica toolkit.
+For this exercise you can use a multiple sequence alignment OR a single sequence.

 **1. Go to [ProteoVision](https://proteovision.chemistry.gatech.edu/)** \
 Skip the default tutorial.